AuliaSabrina02/MATERIAL-NON-SYSTEM/README.md

 # 📋 Overview

-Material Non System adalah aplikasi berbasis web yang dikembangkan untuk membantu pengelolaan material non-system di lingkungan warehouse PT XYZ Manufacturing Batam.
-Sistem ini dirancang untuk mengurangi proses manual, meningkatkan efisiensi operasional, serta menyediakan monitoring status material secara real-time.

-Aplikasi mendukung seluruh alur pengelolaan material mulai dari proses request, reservation, receiving, put away, picking, hingga monitoring melalui dashboard dalam satu platform yang terintegrasi.
+Material Non System is a web-based application developed to support the management of non-system materials in warehouse operations at PT XYZ Manufacturing Batam.

+The system aims to improve operational efficiency by reducing manual processes, centralizing material management, and providing real-time monitoring throughout the entire material lifecycle.

+It supports end-to-end warehouse operations, including material requests, reservations, receiving, put away, picking, scheduling, and monitoring through an integrated dashboard.

 ---